WMFP: 2016–2019

 On June 1, 2016, 62.1 changed over to programming from the Sonlife Broadcasting Network, the religious network owned by television minister Jimmy Swaggart.
 On June 8, 2016, subchannel 62.2 (Cozi TV) was dropped when NBCUniversal, Cozi TV's parent company, moved its programming to a new third subchannel of Telemundo O&O WNEU (channel 60).

-On December 12, 2016, NBC announced that an agreement with WMFP to temporarily lease one of their subchannels to provide a full-market signal for the low-power WBTS-LD (channel 8, now WYCN-LD), which became Boston's new NBC station on January 1, 2017 under the branding of "NBC Boston".
+On December 12, 2016, NBC announced an agreement with WMFP to temporarily lease one of their subchannels to provide a full-market signal for the low-power WBTS-LD (channel 8, now WYCN-LD), which became Boston's new NBC station on January 1, 2017, under the branding of "NBC Boston".
 The subchannel used WNEU's virtual channel 60, mapping to 60.5 in order to avert confusion with any of WMFP's subchannels and help over-the-air viewers determine if WNEU-DT2 or WMFP-DT5 provided a better signal source for their home.
 The WMFP-DT5 simulcast of "NBC Boston" was scaled to 720p (rather than being presented in its native 1080i) resolution, likely due to WMFP having both bandwidth limitations and its transmission facilities not being upgraded yet to allow a multiplexed signal with two HD subchannels.